ioccc-src/winner/next/guidelines.md

 the next year's [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html).

 Legal abuse of the [IOCCC rules](rules.html) is NOT an invitation to violate the [IOCCC rules](rules.html).
-An entry that violates the [rules](rules.html) in the opinion of the judges, **WILL** be disqualified.  **_RULE ABUSE CARRIES A CERTAIN LEVEL OF RISK!_**  If you have an entry that might otherwise be interesting, you might want to submit two versions; one that does not abuse the [IOCCC rules](rules.html) and one that does.
+An submission that violates the [rules](rules.html) in the opinion of the judges, **WILL** be disqualified.  **_RULE ABUSE CARRIES A CERTAIN LEVEL OF RISK!_**  If you have an submission that might otherwise be interesting, you might want to submit two versions; one that does not abuse the [IOCCC rules](rules.html) and one that does.